 4. The letter goes on to say that Umquaka would have written previously, but Mrs Straker was too busy, and that Mr Phillips had ‘offered to write for me’ but she didn’t like to accept.
 Various other members of the Forbes family and the wider household are accounted for, in addition to Mrs Straker and Mr Phillips (not traced, but connected with the farm of Sarah Straker nee Purcocks at Westoe) and so these people could not have been the writer.
 David Forbes senior, Kate Forbes nee Purcocks, their daughters Kitty, Nellie and Madge and son Dave junior were in Scotland together with James Forbes senior, younger brother of David.
 Their son Alick had already died from typhoid while they were away, which later led to Dave junior, who had borne the brunt of these events, joining his parents in the UK.
 This left the youngest Forbes son Jim under the watchful eye of his aunt, Kate’s younger sister Sarah Straker, who was also in charge of the Athole farm-estate.
 Jim, then, appears to be the writer by process of elimination.

-6. From being spoken by Umquaka to being written by young Jim, a lot of pronouns needed to be changed to make it into a letter from one person, Umquaka, to another, Kitty, rather than how it was said.
+6. In the translation process from being spoken by Umquaka to being written by young Jim, a lot of pronouns needed to be changed to make it into a letter from one person, Umquaka, to another, Kitty, rather than how it was said.
 What was said involved one person, Umquaka, talking to another, Jim junior, saying things that were for Kitty and about others.
-Added to which, the language this was spoken in was probably Tswana and not English, and so multiple translations would have been needed.
+Added to which, the language this was spoken in was probably Tswana and not English, and so multiple translations would have been needed, including in the usual literal sense of the word.
 These are from Tswana to English, from talk to a written text, and from something said to Jim about and for Kitty and mentioning many other people, to something directly addressed to Kitty.

 8. What is it that Umquaka writes about?
 And in particular, what does her letter say about matters of hierarchy, ethnicity and race, including whiteness?